Aquatic-Games/mixr/README.md

-# The mixr Sound Engine
+# The mixr Audio API
-Mixr 2.0.
-More powerful.
-More expandable.
-Yes.
+mixr is a fast, simple API for playing sounds on the CPU.